Skip to content

 The Recovery Path Ahead

-Dr. Chen's approach involves multiple interconnected protocols.
+Dr. Corposano's approach involves multiple interconnected protocols.
 For details on each component, see Recovery Protocols.

 Bram thought about the ladder incident.
 About lying in his truck bed during lunch breaks.
 About Miguel and Marcus covering for him.
-About the look on Emma's face when she found him with ice packs at midnight.
+About the look on Emma's face when she found him with the ice packs that night.

 "I'm ready."